-Note:

-different submodes (XT, HS and EC)

-which are determined by the POSCMDx

-Configuration bits.
-While an application

-can switch to and from Primary Oscillator

-mode in software, it cannot switch

-between the different primary submodes

-without reprogramming the device.
+Note: The Primary Oscillator mode has three different submodes (XT, HS and EC) which are determined by the POSCMDx Configuration bits.
+While an application can switch to and from Primary Oscillator mode in software, it cannot switch between the different primary submodes without reprogramming the device.